sarahjschultz/sarahjschultz.github.io/about.md

 ### About This Project

+This is the webiverse of Sarah Schultz, person of interest.

-In December 2013 I got in a pretty lame scooter accident while living in San Francisco.
-I was pretty limited in the amount of movement I could do, so I figured I would teach myself how to build websites.
+In 2013, Sarah was in a scooter accident, while living in San Francisco.

-Soon I'll post a GIF of the evolution of this site, for funsies.
+Recovering from this accident was tremendously boring and tedious, so she took the opportunity to finally read all the Ruby and Rails books she had been hoarding.
+She now works as a developer and likes to talk to people and laugh at jokes.

+She also occasionally updates the blog on this site, called Things I Did Wrong.
+TIDW is a manifesto of mistake-making, and helpful reminders about how to not make those mistakes again.
+This is likely very useless for you.

 ### Contact

-You can reach me through various paths [back on the homepage]({{ site.baseurl }}/).
+You can reach Sarah through various paths [back on the homepage]({{ site.baseurl }}/).